 Nancy J. Wysenski has served as a member of our Board of Directors since November 2020.
 Ms. Wysenski served as the Executive Vice President and Chief Commercial Officer of Vertex Pharmaceuticals Inc. from December 2009 through June 2012.
 Prior to joining Vertex, Ms. Wysenski held the position of Chief Operating Officer of Endo Pharmaceuticals plc, where she led sales, marketing, commercial operations, supply chain management, human resources and various business development initiatives.
 Prior to her role at Endo, Ms. Wysenski participated in the establishment of EMD Pharmaceuticals, Inc., where she held various leadership positions, including the role of President and Chief Executive Officer from 2001 to 2006 and Vice President of Commercial from 1999 to 2001.
-From 1984 to 1998, Ms. Wysenski held several sales-focused roles at major pharmaceutical companies, including Vice President of Field Sales for Astra Merck, Inc. Ms. Wysenski has served on the Board of Directors of Alkermes Pharmaceuticals, plc since 2013 and on the Board of Directors of Provention Bio, Inc. since May 2020.
-She was previously on the Boards of Directors of Dova Pharmaceuticals, Inc. from 2018 to 2019, Tetraphase Pharmaceuticals from 2014 to July 2020, Reata Pharmaceuticals, Inc., and Inovio Pharmaceuticals, Inc. from 2015 to 2017.
-She is a founder of the Research Triangle Park Chapter of the Healthcare Businesswomen's Association.
+From 1984 to 1998, Ms. Wysenski held several sales-focused roles at major pharmaceutical companies, including Vice President of Field Sales for Astra Merck, Inc. Ms. Wysenski has served on the Board of Directors of Alkermes Pharmaceuticals, plc since 2013.
+She was previously on the Boards of Directors of Dova Pharmaceuticals, Inc. from 2018 to 2017, Tetraphase Pharmaceuticals from 2014 to July 2020, Reata Pharmaceuticals, Inc., and Inovio Pharmaceuticals, Inc. from 2015 to 2017 and Provention Bio, Inc. from 2020 to 2023.
+She is a founder of the Research Triangle Park Chapter of the Healthcare Businesswomen's Association and served on the National Advisory Board of the Healthcare Businesswomen's Association.
 She served two terms on the Board of Trustees for North Carolina Central University.